Burla-Cloud/.github/profile/README.md

 #### Where does my code run?
 Burla is open-source cluster-compute software designed to be self-hosted in the cloud.
 To use Burla you must have a cluster running that the client knows about.
-Currently, our library is hardcoded to only call our free public cluster (cluster.burla.dev) which we've deployed to make Burla easy for anyone to try.
-This cluster is currently configured to run 16 nodes, each with 32 cpus & 128G ram.
 Burla clusters are multi-tenant / can run many jobs from separate users.
 Nodes in a burla cluster are single-tenant / your job will never be on the same machine as another job.